-This collection of learning activities has been developed to support teachers of year 9 and 10 students.
-The activities are designed to provide engaging contexts in which to explore the achievement objectives from Level 5 of the NZC.
+This collection of learning activities is designed to provide engaging contexts in which to explore the achievement objectives from Level 5 of the NZC.
 The activities themselves do not represent a complete coverage of learning at this level.
 Rather they provide an opportunity to apply the mathematics learned in previous lessons.
-The activities are intended to reflect the mulit-level nature of activities that students will encounter in NCEA internal assessment activities and the range of approaches that make up a differentiated classroom. (show more)
+The activities are intended to reflect the multi-level nature of activities that students will encounter in NCEA internal assessment activities and the range of approaches that make up a differentiated classroom. (show more)

 In the delivery of the Mathematics and Statistics learning area of the NZC, students should be exposed to a variety of teaching and learning strategies.
 While we can't expect them to synthesise to the extent that they are 'reinventing the wheel', they should be given opportunities to derive and to feel an ownership of their mathematics.
 This can occur with a careful balance of:

 - introducing 'building blocks' of knowledge, skills and techniques (teacher-driven including discussion, examples, notes)

 - building skills, confidence and competence with 'reinforcement' exercises, where the students are employing a method they have been shown to solve a series of similar problems (text books or worksheets)

 - building an understanding of mathematical thinking, with structured investigations, proof work and open-ended problem solving.
 Examples of these activities are given in the rich learning activities.